nathwung/uoft-housing/README.md

 - Toggle the "Show Saved Only" button to filter and view just your saved listings

 ### 💬 Messaging System
-- Initiate chats with listing owners directly from the detail page
+- Initiate chats with listing owners directly from the listing detail page
 - Built with a WhatsApp-style UI:
   - Green message bubbles for sender, white for receiver
   - Auto-scroll to newest messages